together-science/symtype/CONTRIBUTING.md

 # Contributing to SymType

-There are many ways you can get involved with symtype.
+There are many ways you can get involved with SymType.
 Contributing to an open source project is fun and rewarding.

 ## Funding

-If you are using together.science in your education or project, please consider giving financial support of open source projects, including symtype.
+If you are using together.science in your education or project, please consider giving financial support of open source projects, including SymType.
 Contact [us](symtypeinfo@together.science) to discuss possible arrangments which can run from short-term contracts for specific features or integration support, to one-time or recurring donation to support the work in general.